Lucie Campbell: Career as an educator, evangelist, songwriter and activist

 At age nineteen, Campbell organized a group of Beale Street musicians into the Music Club.
-Other members later were added to form a thousand-voice choir that performed at the National Baptist Convention.
+Other members were later added to form a thousand-voice choir that performed at the National Baptist Convention.
 At the organizational meeting of the National Sunday and Baptist Training Union Congress held in Memphis in 1915, "Miss Lucie" was elected as music director.
 She penned songs for the Congress and wrote musical pageants exhorting the young to give their lives to Christian service.
 In addition to writing religious music for the Congress, she also wrote the Congress' study lessons, as well as other instructional materials.
 Campbell could be found singing and preaching at revival meeting in local Baptist churches that welcomed her.

 In 1919, Campbell published her first song, "Something Within", which was followed by more than one hundred others, including "The Lord is My Shepherd", "Heavenly Sunshine", "The King's Highway", "Touch Me Lord Jesus", "He Understands" and "He'll Say Well Done".
 The core of "He'll Say Well Done", written in 1933, was covered as "End of My Journey" by various artists over the decades, including The Rebels with Jim Hamill, Hank Snow, Johnny Cash, The Famous Davis Sisters of Philadelphia, Delores "Mom" Winans, Ferlin Husky, the duet of Donald Vails and Debbie Steele Hayden, and Ernest Tubb, among many others.

 Campbell also introduced promising young musicians such as Marian Anderson and J. Robert Bradley to the world.
 "Miss Lucie" introduced Anderson to the National Baptist Convention and served as her accompanist.
 In 1955, Campbell's loyalty and dedication to the Baptist Sunday School and Baptist Training Union Congress was recognized when she was named as one of the principal lecturers during the 50th Anniversary Session held in Atlantic City, New Jersey.

 In 1946, she was named to the National Policy Planning Commission of the National Education Association.
 She was elected vice president of the American Teachers Association and from 1941 to 1946 she served as president of the Tennessee Teachers Association.
 She was also the music director of the National Baptist Convention's Sunday School and the Union Congress of the Baptist Young People.

 Campbell was an activist for civil justice.
 She defied the Jim Crow streetcar laws when she refused to relinquish her seat in the section reserved for whites, and as president of the Negro Education Association, she struggled with governmental officials to redress the inequities in the pay scale and other benefits for Negro teachers.